Nicolas-Reyland/Git-Observer/README.md

 ## Installation

-You will need the following before installing this project:
+You will need the following before setting this project up:
  - **docker** to be installed
  - **docker compose** to be installed (v2 is better)
  - a completely setup dicord bot (no code needed, but on the discord developer page) [tutorial](https://discordpy.readthedocs.io/en/stable/discord.html)
  - the discord bot authentification token (keep this secret) [documentation](https://discord.com/developers/docs/topics/oauth2#bots)
- - the channel id of the discord channel you want to write messages to (maybe keep this secret ?) [tutorial](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
+ - the default channel id of the discord channel you want to write messages to (maybe keep this secret ?) [tutorial](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
  - a github webhook secret (keep this secret) [tutorial](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks)

 First, clone and cd into the project folder.